AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/enable-custom-quarters-projects.md

    For information about reporting elements, see [Reporting elements: filters, views, and groupings](../../../reports-and-dashboards/reports/reporting-elements/reporting-elements-filters-views-groupings.md).

-   For information about creating filters, see [Create or edit filters in Adobe Workfront](../../../reports-and-dashboards/reports/reporting-elements/create-filters.md).
+   For information about creating filters, see [Create or edit filters in [!DNL Adobe Workfront]](../../../reports-and-dashboards/reports/reporting-elements/create-filters.md).